Security managers generally don't get much of a say in which development environment -- .NET or J2EE -- their organizations choose.

 .NET has pluses for all-Windows shops that understand the terminology and architecture of .NET, while J2EE might be easier to secure for organizations with deep backgrounds in object-oriented development and that run critical applications on multiple platforms, says Vince Dovydaitis, engineering director at Foliage Software Systems Inc., a software development and integration firm in Burlington, Mass.
 J2EE has better capabilities for securing remote communications, he says, while .Net makes it easier to fine-tune user-based and role-based authorization.

-First, some definitions: Both .NET and J2EE are frameworks or sets of software tools for developing, deploying and managing applications that share information
+First, some definitions: Both .NET and J2EE are frameworks or sets of software tools for developing, deploying and managing applications that share information over the World Wide Web.
+Both frameworks assume their applications will run on multiple platforms, from servers to PCs to handhelds to mobile phones.

 While .NET is driven and controlled by Microsoft, J2EE (Java 2 Platform, Enterprise Edition) is backed primarily by Sun Microsystems Inc. and supported by a number of other vendors, including (most prominently) IBM. .NET grew out of Microsoft's heritage as a vendor of Windows-based operating systems and development tools, while J2EE has a heavier reliance on Java's object-orientation and cross-platform capabilities.Stay in your sandbox